What is Pilates?

 Pilates is a form of exercise training that improves patterns of movement, by focusing on principles of core activation and stability.
 It is particularly effective in muscle conditioning, improving posture, and increasing flexibility.

-Today the principles of his method are used, along with current research about exercise rehabilitation and injuries to create a system of exercises that is both safe and effective in the prevention of rehabilitation of musculoskeletal injuries.
+The principles of Pilates are used, along with current research about exercise rehabilitation and injuries to create a system of exercises that is both safe and effective in the prevention of and rehabilitation of musculoskeletal injuries.

 Benefits of Pilates